CSCfi/csc-user-guide/WINDOWS.md

 Have a look at a [relevant xkcd](https://xkcd.com/1597/) for steps to take if something goes wrong.

+Documentation on Git is available at [www.git-scm.com/doc](https://www.git-scm.com/doc).
+The Git commands introduced in this tutorial come with a link to the corresponding documentation page.

+### Obtaining a local copy, i.e. _cloning_ the repository

-Clone the Docs repository (if not cloned yet):
+Clone the Docs repository (if not cloned yet) with [git-clone](https://git-scm.com/docs/git-clone):

 ```bash
 git clone git@github.com:CSCfi/csc-user-guide.git